itsnebulalol/Apollo/README.md

 # Apollo

 Apollo is an Hypixel oriented pvp client for 1.8.9 that uses the [SpongeAPI](https://www.spongepowered.org) to hook into game events and inject into Minecraft.
+Apollo will have countless modules enjoyed by the forge community aswell as a SDK to develop and profit off youre own modules and cosmetics!

 - [Development Setup](#development-setup)
 - [Development Orginization Rules](#development-organization)